umputun/dkll/README.md

 Logging server, agent and CLI client for dockerized infrastructure.

+- Each host runs `dkll agent` container collecting logs from all docker containers on the host.
+- The agent can store logs locally, or/and forward them to remote syslog server.
+- Server (`dkll server`) container installed on another host, acts as syslog server and stores logs.
+- Server also provides http api to access logs.
+- Client (`dkll clinet`) is a binary command-line utility to read/filter/search and follow logs.

 ## Build from the source

 - clone this repo - `git clone https://github.com/umputun/dkll.git`